About the Exhibition

 May 1–August 1, 2021 | Skirball Lobby

 A yahrzeit candle, also known as a memorial candle, burned in the Skirball’s Main Lobby.
 In Jewish tradition, yahrzeit candles are lit to honor the memory of a deceased loved one.
 This custom is thought to originate from a verse in the book of Proverbs (20.27), "The human soul is the light of God."
 The light represents the soul, which in Jewish belief exists eternally.

 Phase II: Visitation Stones

 July 3, 2021–March 20, 2022 | Ahmanson Breezeway

-Evoking the Jewish gesture of leaving a stone at a gravesite, visitors can dedicate a visitation stone in memory of a loss.
-After Phase II ends, the stones will be integrated into the Skirball’s North Arroyo dry riverbed as a lasting acknowledgment of what has been lost.
+Evoking the Jewish gesture of leaving a stone at a gravesite, visitors were invited to dedicate a visitation stone in memory of a loss.
+The stones from this installation are now part of the Skirball’s North Arroyo dry riverbed as a lasting acknowledgment of what has been lost.

 Phase III: Poster Series

 September 11, 2021–March 20, 2022 | Ahmanson Breezeway

-Donor SupportThe exhibition and its related educational programs at the Skirball Cultural Center are made possible by generous support from the following donors:
+Donor SupportThe installation and its related educational programs at the Skirball Cultural Center are made possible by generous support from the following donors:

 Stephanie and Harold Bronson